angelvazz/angelvazz/README.md

 ### 🚀 Experience Highlights

-- [cite_start]**Scalable Solutions Architect:** At AdvisoryCloud, I drove the full-stack implementation of new features on a serverless platform, significantly improving functionality for users[cite: 14].
+- **Scalable Solutions Architect:** At AdvisoryCloud, I drove the full-stack implementation of new features on a serverless platform, significantly improving functionality for users.
-- [cite_start]**Advanced Rendering Expert:** To serve over 10,000 users, I engineered a Next.js system with on-demand page generation in AWS, ensuring efficient and fast content delivery[cite: 15].
+- **Advanced Rendering Expert:** To serve over 10,000 users, I engineered a Next.js system with on-demand page generation in AWS, ensuring efficient and fast content delivery.
-- [cite_start]**Real-Time Sync Engine:** I architected an event-driven calendar synchronization engine, enabling users to subscribe to multiple event feeds from Google & Apple at scale[cite: 16].
+- **Real-Time Sync Engine:** I architected an event-driven calendar synchronization engine, enabling users to subscribe to multiple event feeds from Google & Apple at scale.
-- [cite_start]**Proactive DApp Monitoring:** At ORIGYN Foundation, I engineered a serverless monitoring pipeline on AWS with Lambda and Terraform to proactively prevent DApp service disruptions for hundreds of blockchain containers[cite: 20].
+- **Proactive DApp Monitoring:** At ORIGYN Foundation, I engineered a serverless monitoring pipeline on AWS with Lambda and Terraform to proactively prevent DApp service disruptions for hundreds of blockchain containers.

 ---